PraktikumSoftwareEntwicklung/documentation/index.md

 * comit on branch from organisation member/ collaborator

 2. manage User Roles in Jenkins according to Github Roles

-  § Github Owner is Jenkins Administrator
+* Github Owner is Jenkins Administrator

-  §  View Build (Log, Artefacts, Test-Results): everyone
+* View Build (Log, Artefacts, Test-Results): everyone

-  §  Start Build: Everyone with write access to repo
+* Start Build: Everyone with write access to repo

-  §  Edit/ Creat Build-Job: Administrator

-  §  Release Build: Everyone with write acces to repo / Administrator
+* Release Build: Everyone with write acces to repo / Administrator

 3. run job for each pull request and commit

 4. use of shared library for jenkins pipeline configuration